Vinyl liners can easily become wrinkled in swimming pools. Swimming pool liners are made of very thin material and over time, they may form wrinkles.

 The Bottom Line

-You can remove pool liner wrinkles several ways, but the best defense is to not allow them to happen in the first place.
+You can remove pool liner wrinkles, but the best defense is to not allow them to happen in the first place.
 Ensure you hire a professional to install your pool liner and then keep the water levels set and pH balance correct.
-Also remember to make sure that there is no excess water going around your pool and lifting the liner, causing wrinkles.
+Also, remember to make sure that there is no excess water going around your pool and lifting the liner, causing wrinkles.

 Calling a professional to help you remove the wrinkles from your pool liner is a good idea if you have tried everything else.
 With the tips above, hopefully, you will not have to call in the builders.